2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Fannie Mae works directly with the U.S. Government to make homebuying more affordable.

-Programs banks and credit unions don't offer.
+Programs most banks and credit unions don't offer.

 For example.